SongwuJob/simple-SD-trainer/README.md

 # simple-SD-trainer
-As a AIGC rookie, I want to go ahead and try to reproduce some basic abilities of the text-to-image model, including Lora, ControlNet, IP-adapter, where you can use these abilities to realize a range of interesting AIGC plays!
+As a AIGC rookie, I want to go ahead and try to reproduce some basic abilities of the text-to-image model, including Lora, ControlNet, IP-adapter, where you can use these abilities to realize a range of interesting AIGC plays! (if you want, we could add some detailed notes for easy reading)

 To this end, we will keep a complete record of how these abilities are trained, and our future plans can be broadly categorized into: